In this article, we will learn how to How to Install Android on VirtualBox.

 The setup process for this PC virtual machine is the same as setting up any other Android device.
 One exception is that you won’t turn on wifi.
 Your computer’s connection will be used.

 I hope this guide on How to Install Android on VirtualBox was easy.
-This may not be the fastest way to run Android apps on a PC, but it does have its perks.
+This may not be the fastest way to run Android apps on a PC, but it has perks.
 It also allows you to run a whole Android system on a virtual machine.
 Experimenting with Android is a great way to get more familiar with it or have fun with it.

-If you face any issues, please comment down below.
+If you face any issues, please comment below.